sindresorhus/p-try/readme.md

 ### pTry(fn, ...args)

 Returns a `Promise` resolved with the value of calling `fn(...args)`.
 If the function throws an error, the returned `Promise` will be rejected with that error.

+Support for passing arguments on to the function is provided in order to be able to avoid creating unnecessary closures.
+You probably don't need this optimization unless you're pushing a *lot* of functions.

 ## Related